VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Reduced Risk of Heart Disease: Studies show that higher VO2max levels are linked to lower risks of cardiovascular diseases.

-Enhanced Performance: It doesn’t matter if you’re an athlete or an everyday individual; a higher VO2max will assist with sustaining prolonged exercise, performing at higher intensities and even with recovery rates.
+Enhanced Performance: Whether you’re an athlete or an everyday individual, a higher VO2max will assist with sustaining prolonged exercise, performing at higher intensities, and even recovering.

 Better Weight Management: Efficient oxygen use helps burn more calories, aiding in weight control.